 Human beings and mortality

-Leo Tolstoy, a great Russian writer, wrote about this in his famous story, “The Death of Ivan Ilych.”
+Russian writer Leo Tolstoy wrote about this in his famous story “The Death of Ivan Ilych.”
 Tolstoy described the life and death of his fictional character, who was a Russian bureaucrat and a married man, but not someone closely involved with his wife or family.
 What most interested Ivan was playing cards with his friends.

 Mortality for the young Ivan Ilych was an abstraction.
-The personal force and relevance of being subject to death only became apparent to Ivan—as perhaps it only does for many others—as he was forced to confront the imminence of his own death when discovered in mid-life that he had a grave illness.
+The personal force and relevance of being subject to death became apparent to Ivan—as perhaps it only does for many others—only as he was confronting his imminent death after discovering in midlife he had a grave illness.
 Have you found that the meaning of your own mortality has become more significant to you as your own death comes nearer?

 You can make acknowledging your own mortality an important steering force in how you are living right now.

-It may not seem like any great benefit to be compelled to realize that your own death is imminent.
-But consider the alternative.
-Many human beings die suddenly, without warning, as victims of accidents, homicides or other calamities.
+It may not seem like any great benefit to be compelled to face your imminent death, but consider the alternative.
+Many human beings, without warning, as victims of accidents, homicides or other calamities.

-While, as many humans do, we may desire a quick and painless death—to go "peacefully in my sleep without any distress or forewarning"—we should consider the loved one's we leave behind and the horror that they must endure when such events occur.
+Though, as many humans do, we may desire a quick and painless death—to go "peacefully in my sleep without any distress or forewarning"—we should consider the loved ones we leave behind and the horror that they must endure when such events occur.

-What might be called the 2-sidedness of death is one of its fundamental features.
-There is always one person who dies and at least one other person who is his or her bereaved survivor.
+What might be called the two-sidedness of death is one of its fundamental features.
+There is always one person who dies and at least one other person who is their bereaved survivor.
 With that in mind, when we are asked whether we might prefer an anticipated or an unanticipated death, perhaps we should think a bit before we choose too quickly in a way that only takes into account our own narrow, personal interests.

 We can sympathize with this motivation.
 At the same time, we question whether this tragic possibility is the only alternative for an anticipated death.
 Actually, we are confident that in most cases it need not be.
 Another alternative has become available in recent years in our society.
 That alternative is found in the development of hospice and palliative care programs with expertise in symptom management.

-In 2006, according to statistics from the National Hospice and Palliative Care Organization, American hospice programs served about 36 percent of all Americans who died that year.
-Also, more than 74 percent of those were able to die in a place they called home—a private residence, a nursing home or other residential facility.
+In 2006, according to statistics from the National Hospice and Palliative Care Organization, American hospice programs served about 36% of all Americans who died that year.
+Also, more than 74% of those were able to die in a place they called home—a private residence, a nursing home or other residential facility.
 This contrasts sharply with the general population of Americans, nearly half of whom died in an acute care medical facility.